hamlett-neil-ur/housing_price_model/.ipynb_checkpoints/README-checkpoint.md

 Two aspects of our distributions are significant.
 First, the log transformation substantially reduces the skewness of the data.
 Secondly, it dramatically supresses the long upper tail in the `SalePrice`.
 Neither distribution passes statistical tests for normality.
 The log-transformed version is appears however subsantially closer to being Gaussian, a key assumption of linear models.

-This can have the affect of supressing outliers.
+Most significantly, this transformation suppresses outliers.
 In our case, the performance with the logarithmic transform is marginally better than previous iterations without.
-This moreover had the affect of reducing overfitting.
-The downside of such transforms is that additional caution is involved in evaluating some model metrics.
+This moreover reduces overfitting.
+The downside of such transforms is that additional caution is involved in evaluating some statistical-inference metrics.

 <img width="750" align="right" src="./Graphics/EdwardsConundrum.png" >